zekome/make-mne-ca-bundles/README.md

 Tested on Fedora Release 33.
 Note that the script installs the required packages initially.
 The repository contains ca-bundles from the run example.

 You should update TRUST_LIST_URL and TRUSTED_SIGNER_URL variables within the script with valid download URLs for TrustList XML file and the trusted signer certificate.
 You should first search www.gov.me for the latest published records.
+Please note that the signer certificate is self-issued, but not self-signed.
+So, we trust the official published records.

 ## Variable settings